-you're in the midst of a divorce involving minor children, or you're considering a divorce in the near future, things are
+you're in the midst of a divorce involving minor children, or you're considering a divorce in the near future, things have

-changing significantly in Illinois.
-Custody has been the problem word in Illinois for many years, because the term appears
+changed in Arizona.
+Custody has been the problem word in divorces for many years, because the term appears to mean "possession"

-which has negative connotations, and the good news is that this is all changing.
-Gone are the terms "Custody"
+connotations, and the good news is that this is all changing.
+Gone are the terms "Custody" and "Visitation."

 as significant decision responsibilities (a lot like the old custody decisions), and "Parenting Time" (a lot like